John Bentley (rugby)

-John Bentley (born 5 September 1966) is an English former dual-code international rugby union and rugby league footballer who played in the 1980s and 1990s.
-Nicknamed 'Bentos', he played club rugby union as a wing for Otley, Sale, Newcastle and Rotherham.
-Internationally he won 4 caps for England and toured with the British and Irish Lions in 1997, winning 2 test caps.
+John Bentley (born 5 September 1966) is an English former rugby union and rugby league player who played in the 1980s and 1990s.
+Nicknamed 'Bentos', he was a dual-code international.
+He won 4 caps in rugby union for England and toured with the British Lions in 1997, winning 2 test caps, and in rugby league he won 5 international caps for England, and 2 for Great Britain.